Top of the world: Drink at one of Asia's highest bars

 But come nightfall, blue lighting ricochets around the mirrored ceilings for a trippy, energetic vibe.

 Looking for the highest bar in Malaysia?
-Right around the corner on the 57th floor of Petronas Tower 3 next door, travelers will find Marini's on 57 -- an Italian address with a dining room, lounge and terrace.
+On the 57th floor of Petronas Tower 3, travelers will find Marini's on 57 -- an Italian address with a dining room, lounge and terrace.

 Bridge Bar, 199, Jalan Tun Razak, 50400 Kuala Lumpur; +603 2168 1919